lineality/project_areas_for_project_and_product_management/README.md

 Q: "Are the answers indeterminate?"

+# Questions:
+1. What project areas do you focus on?
-How do you do needs and goals evaluations?
+2. How do you do needs and goals evaluations?

-Features and types of systems?
+3. How are Features designed baring in mind types of systems?

 ## general project areas
 1. Process